rackerlabs/support-how-to/content/how-to/cloud-servers/pitchfork-flavor-id-quickstart/index.md

 product_url: cloud-servers
 ---

-Pitchfork allows customers to interact with the Rackspace API via a GUI rather than directly through the CLI.
+Pitchfork allows customers to interact with the Rackspace API through a GUI rather than directly through the CLI.
 This article details potential `flavor_id` parameters when interacting with server tasks.

 ### Prerequisites

    - Rackspace Cloud Account
-   - API Key, found within the portal under **My Profile & Settings**
+   - API Key, which you can find in the portal under **My Profile & Settings**
    - [The Pitchfork tool](https://pitchfork.rax.io)

-### Common Flavors
+### Common flavors

 | flavor_id | Description |
 | ----------- | ----------- |